darkhalo49/Printmania_app/README.md

 Commissioning custom art from a professional is expensive, and doing it yourself feels impossible.
 You shouldn't have to settle for mass-produced posters just to fill an empty space on your wall.

+> [!TIP]
-Your ideas.
+> Your ideas.
 Museum-quality prints.
 Zero artistic skills required.
 PrintMania bridges the gap between digital imagination and physical reality.
 We combined blazing-fast AI generation with professional-grade physical fulfillment, so you get exactly the art you want in your hands, ready to hang.

 - **See your ideas instantly**<br/>
 Powered by Gemini 2.5 Flash, watch your descriptions turn into breathtaking, highly-detailed visual concepts in mere seconds.